 Some analysts estimate the expected equity risk premium using a shorter, more recent period on the basis that recent events are more likely to be repeated in the near future; furthermore, they believe that the 1920s, 1930s, and 1940s contain too many unusual events.
 This view is suspect because all periods contain unusual events.
 Some of the most unusual events of the last 100 years took place quite recently, including the inflation of the late 1970s and early 1980s, the October 1987 stock market crash, the collapse of the high-yield bond market, the major contraction and consolidation of the thrift industry, the collapse of the Soviet Union, the development of the European Economic Community, the attacks of Sept.
-11, 2001, and the more recent global financial crisis of 2008-2009.
+11, 2001, the global financial crisis of 2008- 2009, and most recently, the market crash in the first quarter of 2020 that was precipitated by the spread of the COVID-19 virus.

 It is even more difficult for economists to predict the economic environment of the future.
-For example, if one were analyzing the stock market in 1987 before the crash, it would be statistically improbable to predict the impending short-term volatility without considering the stock market crash and market volatility of the 1929 1931 period.
+For example, if one were analyzing the stock market in 1987 before the crash, it would be statistically improbable to predict the impending short-term volatility without considering the stock market crash and market volatility of the 1929-1931 period.

-193 CRSP[®] is a registered trademark and service mark of Center for Research in Security Prices, LLC and has been licensed for use by Duff & Phelps, LLC.
-The Duff & Phelps publications and services are not sponsored, sold or promoted by CRSP[®], its affiliates or its parent company.
+200 CRSP[®] is a registered trademark and service mark of Center for Research in Security Prices, LLC and has been licensed for use by D&P/Kroll.
+The D&P/Kroll publications and services are not sponsored, sold or promoted by CRSP[®], its affiliates or its parent company.
 To learn more about CRSP, visit www.crsp.com.

 Without an appreciation of the 1920s and 1930s, no one would believe that such events could happen.
-The 94-year period starting with 1926 represents what can happen: It includes high and low returns, volatile and quiet markets, war and peace, inflation and deflation, and prosperity and depression.
+The 95-year period starting with 1926 represents what can happen: It includes high and low returns, volatile and quiet markets, war and peace, inflation and deflation, and prosperity and depression.
 Restricting attention to a shorter historical period underestimates the amount of change that could occur in a long future period.
 Finally, because historical event-types (not specific events) tend to repeat themselves, long-run capital market return studies can reveal a great deal about the future.
 Investors probably expect unusual events to occur from time to time, and their return expectations reflect this.